 The field of psychology answers so many questions.
 What motivates people?
 Why do they act like they do?
 What happens in different environments?
 These are all aspects of cognitive, behavioral, and neuroscientific aspects of psychology.
-As a psych major, you’ll be able to explore various aspects of each of these approaches as well as pair them with other Saint Mary’s programs to develop a career path tailored to your interest.
+As a psych major, you’ll be able to explore various aspects of each of these approaches as well as pair them with other Saint Mary’s programs to develop a psychology career path tailored to your interest.
 So go ahead and pair your love of music, math or business with your major in psychology to become a music therapist, industrial psychologist or more when you earn a bachelor's degree in psychology.

 Get a new view on the world

 Why do more than half our students study abroad?
 Because we know there is value in expanding your awareness, experiencing other cultures and gaining a global perspective.
 And employers know it too!
 They want to hire individuals that engage in the world, not just study it.
 Over the years, we’ve developed a wide array of opportunities and relationships with communities around the world to make your experience a positive one.
 And they look forward to your arrival.
 Don’t be surprised when you arrive in your home-away-from-home to have locals say hello and recognize you're from Saint Mary's.